 (ii) Reduce Cost-Per-Hire

 ‘Do more with less’.
-This statement is now a modern organisational mantra but is especially true in a post-COVID world.
-Most organisations are looking to save money, and recruitment spend on agencies and job boards is an easy target.
+This statement is now a modern organizational mantra but is especially true in a post-COVID world.
+Most organizations are looking to save money, and recruitment spend on agencies and job boards is an easy target.
 According to Gartner, cost-per-hire is often used to measure the efficiency of a recruiting function, saying that “an increasing cost-per-hire is usually indicative of inefficiencies”.

 (iii) Drive quality with Shortlist-to-Hire metrics